More opportunities to reduce water use at home

 Many people don’t know that water softeners have to regenerate to recharge their saltwater capacity.
 This regeneration process can use anywhere from 300-600 L per session.
 Allowing regenerations to run only when they’re needed, and not on a fixed schedule, will save you water.
 Learn about the best ways to initiate a regeneration.
 You can compare those options to the options which your own softener may have.

 Everybody loves splashing around in a pool, or taking a long, relaxing soak in a hot tub.
-They’re great to own, but they use an incredible amount of water.
+They’re great to own, and many places, such as Hot Tub Patrol, sell quality ones; but, they use an incredible amount of water.
 If not properly maintained, they can also waste a lot as well.

 First and foremost – always use a cover!
 Water evaporation can cause a huge loss.
 Don’t forget to check for leaks – even a small one can waste a lot of water.
 Lowering the temperature can also save water, as warmer water evaporates more quickly.
 Here are more water-saving ideas.